Pressure Transient Analysis

 To gain a better understanding of the importance and value of information that can be obtained from well testing.

-This course is intended for reservoir engineers, production technologists as well as geologists and geophysicists who are prepared to go into the relatively simple mathematics.
+This course is intended for reservoir engineers, production technologists as well as geologists and geophysicists who are prepared for relatively simple mathematics.

 All cancellations must be received no later than 14 days prior to the course start date.
 Cancellations made after the 14 day window will not be refunded.
 Refunds will not be given due to no show situations.